Skip to main content

 Student Office Coordinators

 The Chancellor's Associates Scholars Program has occasional vacancies in positions for students to serve as office coordinators to support the Office Manager and assist with activities.
-E-mail Kimberly if you're interested.

-Jennifer is the the Student Supervisor for the CASP Office Coordinator Team.
+Sandy is the the Student Supervisor for the CASP Office Coordinator Team.

 • Inhae Lee, Class of 2025